Skip to main content

 The Cellular Immune Response in Thyroid Autoimmunity

-The in AITD is complex, involving both humoral (antibody-mediated) and cellular immunity.
+The immune response in AITD is complex, involving both humoral (antibody-mediated) and cellular immunity.
 T-helper (Th) cells are critical orchestrators of this response.
 In genetically susceptible individuals, the inflammatory environment created by intestinal permeability can cause a skewing of T-helper cell populations:

 1. Th1 Dominance ∞ Hashimoto’s thyroiditis is often characterized by a Th1-dominant immune response.
 Th1 cells produce cytokines like interferon-gamma (IFN-γ) and tumor necrosis factor-alpha (TNF-α), which promote cellular inflammation and direct cytotoxicity against thyroid follicular cells.